 Why You Should Eat an Anti-Inflammatory Diet

 Swelling is an inflammatory response that occurs when our bodies suffer from an injury or from certain diseases.
-It is the body's natural response to irritants and injury.
-This is the natural way the body heals.
+Swelling is the body's natural response to irritants and injury.

 As an example, breaking a bone causes a biochemical response, which improves blood flow to the area.
 The body sends more white blood cells to ward off infection.
-Most of us have sprained an ankle or a wrist, so we know exactly what inflammation is, as these injuries swell.
+Most of us have sprained an ankle or a wrist, so we know exactly what inflammation is as these injuries cause swell.

-You might be thinking at this point, what is left to eat?
-If you have a chronic illness or just want to eat a healthier diet there are some good choices left.
+You might be thinking at this point, what can I eat?
+If you have a chronic illness (particularly an autoimmune disease) or you just want to eat a healthier diet there are some good choices left.
 Changing the way you cook and eat may take time, but it can be done.

-Anti-inflammatory foods include fish, particularly oily fish like salmon or trout that is high in omega vitamins.
+Anti-inflammatory foods include fish, particularly oily fish like salmon or trout that is high in omega vitamins is a great choice.
 Other foods include, lean poultry, seafood, legumes, nuts, seeds, fresh fruits, whole grains, and vegetables.
-Other foods that are considered to be anti-inflammatory choices are fresh fruits, berries, beans and legumes, soy products, spices and herbs, and whole grains.
+Other foods that are considered to be anti-inflammatory choices include fresh fruits, berries, beans and legumes, soy products, spices and herbs, and whole grains.

 Tips for Making This Diet Work

 - Consume generous portions of vegetables and fruits.

 - Use healthy fats, such as canola and olive oil.

 - Snack on nuts and seeds.